georgetegral/Capstone-Azure-Machine-Learning-Engineer/README.md

 - A trained model.
 - Inference configuration, with entry script and environment dependencies.
 - Deployment configuration with Azure Container Instances.

+A scoring script is generated when a model is created.
+This describes the input data that model will expect and passes it to the model for prediction, and then it returns the results.

+The environment can be retrieved by using the `best_run.get_environment()`

+For deployment we will use Azure Container Instances with the following configuration:

+- cpu_cores = 1
+- memory_gb = 1
+- auth_enabled = True
+- enable_app_insights = True
+- tags = `{'name':'Covid 19 ICU Prediction'}`
+- description='Covid 19 ICU Prediction Model'

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate: